trzh/forecasting-transportation/README.md

 ### P5

 Examining how presence of medical conditions, suburban trip origin, and immigrant status affect how likely seniors are to make short health trips by walking using a logistic regression model.

+The script for P5 is in the P5 folder, in the file P5.R.